COMMODORE CONSTRUCTION CLASS ACTION COMPLAINT FILED

 The case is pending in the United States District Court for the Southern District of New York White Plains Division.

-If you have any questions regarding this matter or to update your address, email address, and/or telephone number, please contact us.
+Please contact Raisner Roupinian LLP with any questions regarding this matter.
+Or, to update your address, email address, and/or telephone number.